rockmediainc/openebs/designs/local-pv/lvm/snapshot-restore.md

 ```

 ### Risks and Mitigations

 - Enable **thin_pool_autoextend_threshold** and **thin_pool_autoextend_percent** in **lvm.conf**.
 Prevents write failures when thin pool fills.
 Ensure Volume Group (VG) has spare capacity, otherwise auto-extend won’t help.

 ## Testing

 - Restore from a thin snapshot.
-- Restore from a thick snapshot.
+- Restore from a thick snapshot — operation should fail.
-- Attempt restore using a non-existent snapshot.
+- Restore using a non-existent snapshot — operation should fail.
-- Restore on a different node than the snapshot’s origin.
-- Restore from a snapshot belonging to a different volume group (VG).
+- Restore from a snapshot belonging to a different volume group (VG) — operation should fail.
 - Expand a restored volume created from a thin snapshot.
-- Create a restored PVC with capacity greater than the origin volume at snapshot time.
+- Attempt to create a restored PVC with capacity greater than the source volume at snapshot time — operation should fail.
-- Create a restored PVC with capacity smaller than the origin volume at snapshot time.
+- Attempt to create a restored PVC with capacity smaller than the source volume at snapshot time — operation should fail.
 - Delete the snapshot after performing a restore.
+- Restore from snapshot as a thick volume - operation should fail.